Botswana Entry Requirements

 Visa Required

-Citizens of countries not on the visa-free list must obtain a visa before traveling to Botswana
+Citizens who must obtain a visa before travel from a Botswana embassy/consulate

-How to Apply: Apply at the nearest Botswana embassy, high commission, or consulate.
-Applications typically require: completed application form, valid passport (6+ months validity), passport photos, proof of accommodation, return flight ticket, bank statements, yellow fever certificate (if applicable), and visa fee payment.
-Processing time is typically 5-10 business days but can vary.
+How to Apply: Apply at nearest Botswana embassy or consulate.
+Requires completed application form, passport photos, proof of accommodation, return ticket, and bank statements.

 Arrival Process